 Companies that use cost-based pricing

-A cost-plus pricing example is particularly common among companies that sell customised products, like construction companies, material handling, heavy equipment and parts etc. Fletcher Building, Brickworks, Rinker Group, Hanson, Gunns, Adelaide Brighton, Nash Timber potentially all use cost-based pricing methods and formulas to some degree.
-Even energy companies and medical equipment/technology companies generally use cost-plus pricing strategy examples.
+A cost-plus pricing example is particularly common among companies that sell customised products, like construction materials, heavy equipment, parts, etc. Fletcher Building, Brickworks, Rinker Group, Hanson, Gunns, Adelaide Brighton and Nash Timber potentially all use cost-based pricing methods and formulas to some degree.
+Even energy companies and medical equipment or technology companies generally use cost-plus pricing strategy examples.

 Cost-plus pricing construction